dk14/wolfram-mega/docs/contracts.md

 > binary option contracts supported and composition (experimental).

-> This is MAD (mutually assured destruction) version of DLC.
+> MAD (mutually assured destruction) version of DLC is implemented.
 If any of the parties rejects co-signing - their funds will be locked (symmetrically).

 ```ts
 import { btcDlcContractInterpreter } from '@dk14/wolfram-mega/transactions';